Elizabeth Maconchy: Compositions

 Maconchy is considered to be "one of the finest composers the British Isles have produced".
 Her work has been compared to that of Bartók, who was an acknowledged influence, and also to Beethoven and Mozart, as well as (favourably) to contemporaries such as Benjamin Britten.
 She produced over 200 works.
 According to Ailie Blunnie, Maconchy was "a gestural composer, concerning herself with short musical fragments, as opposed to large-scale concepts or templates", at least in part because of her "ideology" as a composer, so that "she never planned anything out, musically speaking, in any great detail in advance of composition, [and by using shorter formats] she could afford to explore the possibilities implicit in the ideas themselves as they arose".

 In terms of style, Maconchy had "a predilection for intervallic composition", and, "profoundly influenced by the resonances produced by certain intervals, [she] tended to build works around one or a small number of intervals, which varied according to the work in question".
 A favoured "harmonic device" was the "simultaneous use of major and minor sonorities", which "came to denote episodes of heightened emotion".
 It has been argued that her work is often "driven by rhythm", which gives it its characteristic confluence of "energy, dynamism and imagination".

 Maconchy's cycle of thirteen string quartets, composed between 1932 and 1983, is regarded as the peak of her musical achievements.
 Historian of music Anna Beer has contended, paraphrasing the composer herself, that "Maconchy loved the quartet form because it represented a debate, a dialectic between four balanced, individual, impassioned voices."
 She once declared that: "for me, the best music is an impassioned argument".

 She also wrote for voice.
 Maconchy wrote three one-act operas, including the erotic comic opera The Sofa, based on an eighteenth century novel, and stylistically in "dialogue with Mozart", which shocked the audience for its explicitness when it premiered in 1959.
 In 1943 she responded to war with The Voice of the City, for women's chorus, about the Battle of Stalingrad.
 There were many songs written throughout her career, but most of them were unpublished and remained little known.
 In 1981 she set to music prose versions of some Petrarchan sonnets, by the Irish writer J.M.
 Synge, grouped together as a song cycle, My Dark Heart.
+Life Story for strings was one of her last major compositions, premiered just before her eightieth birthday.
+Uncompromisingly modernistic, it is dominated by its central slow movement.
+Leah Broad describes it as "fiendishly difficult".